-By: Kris Hansen
+By Kris Hansen

 No, to us, we all saw it as driving a piece of history.
 Its a museum all its own.
 As I was circling the track trying desperately not to crash into the Q7 just feet in front of this priceless car, I was trying to think about all of the people who may have driven the car through the years.
-Who else gripped the thin ring steering wheel?
-Who else carefully worked it through the gears while enjoying the sights and sounds and smells that only exist in these older cars.
+Who else had gripped the thin ring steering wheel?
+Who else carefully worked it through the gears while enjoying the sights and sounds and smells that only exist in these older cars?

 Thanks to Audi for this rare opportunity!
 A lot of childhood dreams came true that glorious late summer day!